deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 chewing motion to try and keep a straight face, and Technical Sergeant Lake rounded on him like a terrier on a mouse.

-“***Trainee, do you find this amusing?!***” he demanded, screaming the question at most an inch from the culprit’s nose.
+"***Trainee, do you find this amusing?!***" he demanded, screaming the question at most an inch from the culprit’s nose.

 The luckless trainee’s expression sobered instantly.
-“No, SIR!”
+"No, SIR!"

-“***Were you perhaps trying to get a good look then?
-Is that the first time you’ve seen a warhorse, Trainee?!***”
+"***Were you perhaps trying to get a good look then?
+Is that the first time you’ve seen a warhorse, Trainee?!***"

 Adam’s eyes shut themselves of their own accord just for a second, and he *knew* that his face must have gone as red as tabasco.
 If the whole base had been hit by a meteorite at that moment, he would have welcomed it.

-“N–no—” the trainee began.
+"N–no—" the trainee began.

-“***I DID NOT ORDER YOU TO SPEAK, AND IF I HAD I WOULD EXPECT YOU TO SOUND OFF LIKE A MAN!!***” Technical Sergeant Lake roared. “***Front leaning rest position!***”
+"***I DID NOT ORDER YOU TO SPEAK, AND IF I HAD I WOULD EXPECT YOU TO SOUND OFF LIKE A MAN!!***" Technical Sergeant Lake roared. "***Front leaning rest position!***"

 The trainee instantly hit the floor and held himself there, ready.
-Technical Sergeant Lake directed a glare around the room that could have boiled steel. “***If anybody else cares to comment on your fellow trainee’s gift, get it out of your system!***” he ordered.
-Nobody so much as twitched. “***Outstanding!
-Trainee!***” he addressed the young man on the floor. “***Push the Earth until I say otherwise!***”
+Technical Sergeant Lake directed a glare around the room that could have boiled steel. "***If anybody else cares to comment on your fellow trainee’s gift, get it out of your system!***" he ordered.
+Nobody so much as twitched. "***Outstanding!
+Trainee!***" he addressed the young man on the floor. "***Push the Earth until I say otherwise!***"

 He turned to check on Adam, whose composure had now recovered somewhat, grunted, and strolled through the dorm, taking his time over it.
-“***Make your beds!***” he ordered.
+"***Make your beds!***" he ordered.
 Then, to the trainee on the ground:
-“***Trainee, recover!
+"***Trainee, recover!
 And since you’re so enamoured of our warhorse here, you can help him make HIS bed first!
-JUMP TO!!***”
+JUMP TO!!***"

 Adam threw himself into the chore, grateful for something to do.
 The relief at being able to finally get started with a day’s training rather